The Imperceptible Transmutations

-Les Transmutations imperceptibles, sold in the United States as The Imperceptible Transmutations and in Britain as Imperceptible Transformation, is a 1904 French short silent film by Georges Méliès.
+Les Transmutations imperceptibles, sold in the United States as The Imperceptible Transmutations and in Britain as Imperceptible Transformation, is a 1904 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 556–557 in its catalogues.

+Plot

+A magician dressed as a Renaissance-era nobleman forms a cylinder from a large sheet of paper, and after showing that it is empty, conjures a boy inside it.
+The boy proceeds to dance with a tambourine.
+Placing the cylinder back around the boy and laying him out recumbent between a stool and chair, the magician causes him to vanish within the cylinder.
+Emphasizing the feat by throwing the cylinder away, the magician then reconjures the boy atop a table before suddenly transforming him into a maiden towards whom he makes amorous advances.
+Just as the magician is about to kiss her, she transforms back into the boy, much to the magician’s displeasure.
+He transforms the boy back into the maiden, and after both bow to the audience together, they depart offstage arm in arm.

+Production

 Méliès stars in the film as the magician, who is identified in the Star Film catalogues as a prince.
 The special effects were created with substitution splices and dissolves.